Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Conclusion

 \section{Conclusion}

 This study addresses the critical challenge of distribution shift in spatio-temporal forecasting, characterized by simultaneous temporal non-stationarity and spatial heterogeneity.
-To mitigate this, we propose Reversible Residual Normalization (RRN), a novel framework that integrates Lipschitz-continuous Center Normalization with spectral-constrained graph convolutions.
-By strictly enforcing invertibility, RRN projects complex spatio-temporal data into a stationary latent space while preserving topological dependencies.
-Extensive experiments demonstrate that our model-agnostic approach significantly enhances the robustness and generalization of deep forecasting models by explicitly accounting for coupled spatial and temporal distribution shifts.
+To mitigate this, we propose Reversible Residual Normalization (RRN), a novel framework that integrates Lipschitz-continuous Bounded Scale Normalization with spectral-constrained graph convolutions.
+By enforcing invertibility, RRN projects complex spatio-temporal data into a stationary latent space while preserving topological dependencies.
+Extensive experiments demonstrate that our model-agnostic approach consistently enhances the robustness and generalization of deep forecasting models by explicitly accounting for coupled spatial and temporal distribution shifts.